 By the Millenium, the cost of maintaining the older buildings was becoming prohibitive, and options were sought to generate income from parts of the property or sell some or all of it and either rebuild or move the church.
 An offer from a local dentist, David Langman, resulted in the sale of the Tudor, Edwardian and 1970s buildings and most of the land.
 Dr Langman was able to build a state-of-the-art dental practice now known as Langmans at Ely Place, while the church redeveloped the Victorian servants' block into a modern two story church.
 We moved into the new building in December 2012 and we are very pleased with the design.
-The high-ceilinged auditorium with its large window overlooking the fine copper beech tree in the garden is a particularly pleasing feature.
+The high-ceilinged auditorium with its large window framing views across Stratford is a particularly pleasing feature.

 The Sunday School is downstairs, as is the Reading Room, which has retained the street frontage with its large window, alongside which are the glass double doors of the new church entrance.